PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-10 00:54:55
+Last updated: 2024-04-10 00:56:47
-Random Quote: Rule Number One: Don't ever fall in love with a straight girl. - Alex Vause
+Random Quote: There must always be a Stark in Winterfell.  -  Catelyn Stark